Keygen = Security

 API access tokens are securely hashed using a SHA-256 HMAC function, using a strong per-account secret key.
 We never store API access tokens as plain text.

 We operate a multi-tenant application with row-level security.
 We have extensive unit tests and multiple failsafes at the database- and application-level concerning data isolation.

 API access tokens are assigned a role, which gives them certain privileges and access permissions.
 Only admins users can view and manage resources that do not belong to them.

 All communication between the Keygen service, your software products, and our backend service is encrypted with TLS.
 We use Automated Certificate Management provided by Let’s Encrypt.
 User data is stored in Heroku PostgreSQL and details of their implementation can be found on the Security page at Heroku.

 We use 256-bit encryption at all levels of our systems.
 We enforce TLS (HTTPS) to protect sensitive data transmitted to and from applications i.e. data in-transit.

 All data is encrypted at-rest with industry-standard AES-256 block-level storage encryption.
 Keys are securely managed by Amazon EBS.

 - Credit card and bank information is encrypted, stored, and processed by Stripe with AES-256 encryption.
-Full details are on the Security page at Stripe.
+Full details are available on Stripe's security page.
 Keygen stores an transient token provided by Stripe to reference a customer's credit card through the Stripe API.
 Credit cards are not stored on Keygen servers, nor do we have access to the card number or details.
 This information does not pass through Keygen servers.
 All communication with Stripe is handled over an encrypted TLS connection.